 ST. LOUIS (KMOV.com) -- New renderings obtained by News 4 Wednesday show where the new Major League Soccer (MLS) stadium plans to be built not far from Union Station.

-Krewson highlighted that the stadium will sit north of Market Street and span to Olive Street.
+The stadium will sit north of Market Street and span to Olive Street.
 There will also be two practice fields that will sit on the other side of Market Street between 21st and 22nd streets, just west of Union Station.
-Mayor Krewson added the MLS ownership group plans to own the land and the stadium.

 Board of Aldermen President Lewis Reed said having the entire complex in the same area allows the city to capitalize on revenue and gives great exposure to the sport to area youth.
 He believes the stadium and sport will help attract hundreds of thousands of people to downtown.